fomar123/Terraform/README.md

 # Project - Automate EKS Cluster with Terraform
 ##### This project revolves around automating the creation and management of an Amazon Elastic Kubernetes Service (EKS) cluster using Terraform.
-The project's key actions include:

 ##### vModular VPC Creation:
 - Utilised a pre-existing VPC module to establish a Virtual Private Cloud (VPC) for the EKS cluster's network infrastructure.